mscdex/ssh2/README.md

 * Global flags

 <pre>
 strictStreams2                  Fail if node.js Streams2 conventions are broken.
-E.g. no other event should be emitted after an 'close'
+E.g. no other event should be
+                                emitted after an 'close'.
 If not specified those incidents will be logged only.

+failOnBadIdentificationStarts   Fail if the server encounters a 'Bad identification start' error.
+This will happen
+                                after the client did close the connection.
+If not specified those incidents will be logged only.

+strict                          Ingore nothing, always fail.
 </pre>

 * Global keys